jpswade/jpswade.github.io/_posts/2010-02-26-bare-lfs-in-smtp.md

 ---
 Recently one of my clients received the following error in Windows Mail on Windows Vista:

 > Your server has unexpectedly terminated the connection.
 Possible causes for this include server problems, network problems, or a long period of inactivity.
 Subject &#8216;Fw: &#8216;, Account: &#8216;BT Yahoo!
-Mail&#8217;, Server: &#8216;mail.btinternet.com&#8217;, Protocol: SMTP, Server Response: &#8216;451 See http://pobox.com/~djb/docs/smtplf.html.&#8217;, Port: 25, Secure(SSL): No, Server Error: 451, Error Number: 0x800CCC0F
+Mail', Server: &#8216;mail.btinternet.com', Protocol: SMTP, Server Response: &#8216;451 See http://pobox.com/~djb/docs/smtplf.html.', Port: 25, Secure(SSL): No, Server Error: 451, Error Number: 0x800CCC0F

 <!--more-->I discovered that the error was described as